 Items included in the financial statements are measured using the currency of the primary economic environment in which the Fund operates (the "functional currency").
-These financial statements are presented in Saudi Riyals which is the Fund's functional and presentation currency.
+These financial statements are presented in US Dollars which is the Fund's functional and presentation currency as the gold contracts are entered into and traded in International markets in US dollars.
+Further the index performance of gold commodity currency is also US dollars based.